welschmoor/instaclone-front/README.md

 - change the default avatar pic (make it grey BG or something)

-- (done) picModal is not scrollable when the pic is too tall in narrow mobile view
+- picModal is not scrollable when the pic is too tall in narrow mobile view

 - use the efficient hook instead for scrolling